 The way optimistic rollups and ZK Rollups interact with smart contracts on the Ethereum network is another distinction.
 Optimistic rollups can run smart contracts on the main blockchain directly.
 On the other side, ZK Rollups are unable to execute smart contracts on the main chain.

 Layer 2 rollups are one of the many solutions that are being developed to solve Ethereum’s scalability.
-ZK Rollups seem to be the more popular option at this point, however, we cannot count out Optimistic Rollups which are also a very promising solution for scaling Ethereum.
+ZK Rollups seem to be the more popular project option at this point, however, we cannot count out Optimistic Rollups which are also a very promising solution for scaling Ethereum.